-The term 'Tariff Programs' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Tariff Programs' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tariff programs are tariff regimes that apply to imports.
 Tariffs prove to be taxes that governments put on goods that are imported.
 Every nation has its own tariff programs and amounts.
 There are five principle tariff types in any tariff program.
 These are revenue, specific, ad valorem, protective, and prohibitive.